All About Visiting Yellowstone in August

 Recommended Wildland trips in august

-Sportsman Lake Llama Trek: Set out with llama companions and only a light day pack on this five day trip into the Gallatin mountain range in Yellowstone.
-We’ll trek through pristine meadows and along the side of gorgeous lakes before summiting the Gallatin Mountain’s highest summit, Electric Peak, which is over 11,000 ft.
+Sportsman Lake Llama Trek: Set out with llama companions and only a light day pack on this five-day trip into the Gallatin mountain range in Yellowstone.
+We’ll trek through pristine meadows and along the side of gorgeous lakes before summiting Gallatin Mountain’s highest summit, Electric Peak, which is over 11,000 ft.
 If you don’t want to summit, that’s ok too and you’ll have plenty of opportunity for amazing views at the lower electric pass.
-All inclusive with much of your gear, meals, and local transportation included, you won’t want to miss this fantastic Yellowstone adventure.
+All-inclusive with much of your gear, meals, and local transportation included, you won’t want to miss this fantastic Yellowstone adventure.

 Join a Guided Hiking Adventure

 Yellowstone National Park is home to some of the most epic and amazing hiking vacations in the world.
 Wildland Trekking offers trips with the best of Yellowstone: geysers, waterfalls, views, wildlife, solitude, adventure, and fascinating natural and cultural interpretation.

 Guided Yellowstone treks are all-inclusive which covers permits; local transportation (excluded on certain tours); meals; equipment; safety systems and professional hiking/wilderness guides; all of which allow visitors to maximize their time in Yellowstone and focus entirely on enjoying the Park.

 - GUIDED BACKPACKING ADVENTURES: these are for people interested in an authentic Yellowstone adventure away from the roads and crowds.